-Pro-tip: A local booker does not have to be limited to someone in your immediate city or town.
-Those travelers who can participate in day or weekend trips are an ideal target demographic — they are close enough to drive or take the train in for a visit without having to book accommodation or pay for other common trip-related expenses.
+A local booker does not have to be limited to someone in your immediate city or town.
+Those travelers who can participate in day or weekend trips are an ideal target demographic.
+They are close enough to drive or take the train in for a visit without having to book accommodation or pay for other common trip-related expenses.
 A real win-win!

 Pro-tip: Think about what you love most about the community you live in and the kinds of things that would motivate you to support another local business.
 Use this as your guiding light when crafting your own local messaging and identifying opportunities.

-Local SEO, Google My Business & Website Optimization
+Focus on Local SEO, Google Business Profile & Website Optimization

 From a technical standpoint, working on local SEO is the first step to building your local marketing strategy because it increases your online visibility.
-Search engines understand that searchers want results that fit their query as it relates to three main facets: relevance, proximity, and prominence, with proximity driving you to show up in results for searchers near you.
-Get a quick look at the best ways to leverage local SEO to grow your business in this short 7-minute video.
+Search engines understand that searchers want results that fit their query as it relates to three main facets: relevance, proximity, and prominence.

-- Relevance – Does the business do or sell what the searcher is looking for?
-Google gauges this by looking at your on-site content, GMB info, and more.
+- Relevance: Does the business do or sell what the searcher is looking for?
+Google gauges this by looking at your on-site content, Google Business Profile info, and more.

-According to Google, you can improve your business’s local ranking by optimizing your Google My Business profile.
-Google My Business (GMB) is a business listing that displays important information about your company like contact information, location, hours of operation, and business category.
+You can improve your business’s local ranking by optimizing your Google Business Profile.
+Google Business Profile is a business listing that displays important information about your company like contact information, location, hours of operation, and business category.
 Including full and accurate business information will help your business show up in the Local Map Pack in Google results.
-Additionally, keeping your GMB profile up to date is essential during times of change when customers need to know if you’re open or how to reach you.
-Once you’ve made your account, follow these steps and best practices in our GMB checklist to ensure your account page is fully set up.

 When appealing to the local booker, one of the most important areas to focus on is review management, whether centered around existing reviews or new submissions.
-Keep in mind that although GMB will likely be delayed in posting any new reviews or responses during a crisis, you don’t want to be caught ignoring reviews.
 With 90% of consumers looking for a review before they visit a business (Bright Local), you can’t afford to fall behind when it comes to responding to reviews.

 It’s also essential to optimize your website for mobile because a considerable percentage of local traffic comes from mobile devices.
-According to a study by Statista, mobile usage accounts for about half of worldwide web traffic.
-More compelling, however, is the fact that 75% of local searches become in-store/in-person visits (Acquisio-LSA).
 You can check the traffic sources and percentages for your website in Google Analytics.
 When optimizing your website for mobile, consider the following.